dartkron/leetcodeBot/README.md

 1. Can send you today task in response on any request.
 2. Can send task hints if they isset.
 3. Subscribe/Unsubscribe buttons/commands.
-4. Once per day reminder serverless function send new task to all users who subscribed And it's all on current stage.
+4. Once per day reminder serverless function send new task to all users who subscribed.
+Reminder require `SENDING_TOKEN` environment variable with Telegram API token.
+And it's all on the current stage.

 Plan to add:
 1. Possibly get authorization token from subscriber, to show progress, may be hints.